Promoting Creativity With Fun Activities for Young Children

 Crayon painting on dress

-Cut chart paper in the shape of book and draw stars, moon, square, rectangle etc. on each paper.
-Color these pictures with crayons and keep aside.
+Cut paper in the shape of book and draw stars, moon, square, rectangle etc. on each paper.
+Color these pictures with crayons and put aside.
 Take a container large enough to dip these square papers and pour some water inside.
 Add a large quantity of watercolors into the water and dip each paper, one after another and let them dry.
 If toddlers are using bright colored pictures then use light colored paints to color the paper and vice versa so that the pictures stand out.
-Bind these papers to form a beautiful book.
+Bind these papers together to form a beautiful book.

 sand parrot

-Infant-toddler creative activities should be designed in such a way that it imbibes an urge to experiment.
-Infants are too small to draw pictures; hence parents can draw pictures on paper for them.
 Cut papers of different colors into very small pieces.
 Now paint the inside of the picture with child friendly glue.
 Let your infant sprinkle the paper pieces all over the paper.
 Lightly shake the paper sheet so that excess paper pieces are removed and the paper picture remains.
 Frame and hang it on the wall of your infant’s room so that, he/she can enjoy his/her work.

 References